 If you lose your passport while abroad, go to your embassy as soon as possible to get a replacement.
 It’s the only way to guarantee you’ll get home.

-The rest of this article focuses on what to do when you don’t have ID for domestic flights within the US.
+The rest of this article focuses on what to do when you don’t have an ID for domestic flights within the US.

 Can I fly with a temporary ID?